-Following the recently completed drilling of the Pavo-1 well, which resulted in a material oil discovery, the Noble-owned rig mobilised to the Apus-1 well location earlier this week with expectations to begin drilling operations within a week.
+Following the recently completed drilling of the Pavo-1 well, which resulted in a material oil discovery, the Noble-owned rig mobilised to the Apus-1 well location earlier during the week with expectations to begin drilling operations within a week.

 The Apus-1 well is located in the Bedout Basin in the WA-437-P exploration permit, which is operated by Santos with an 80 per cent interest while Carnarvon Energy holds the remaining 20 per cent interest.
 The prospect straddles the boundary between the WA-437-P and WA-438-P exploration permits, with the resource interpreted to extend into WA-438-P. As Carnarvon holds a 30 per cent interest in this permit, this results in an average interest of ~25 per cent.

 Following the setting of the 9 ⅝” liner, the rig will drill ahead in the 8 ½” hole section through the expected reservoir interval, Carnarvon elaborated within its statement.
-The company also added that the Apus-1 well is targeting a large structure with two potential reservoir intervals.
+The Apus-1 well is targeting a large structure with two potential reservoir intervals.

 Furthermore, Carnarvon has estimated a gross mean combined recoverable volume of 235 million barrels of liquids and 408 billion cubic feet of gas in the Caley and Milne sands within the Apus structure, which includes Apus West and Apus East.